Roberto de Souza: Rizin Fighting Federation

 On April 17, 2022, in the RIZIN lightweight title match of Rizin 35, he rematched the challenger Johnny Case for the first time in about two and a half years, and won in the first round via reverse triangle armbar.
 Succeeded in his revenge and successfully defended the title for the second time.

 Satoshi faced former Bellator Featherweight World Champion A. J. McKee in a non-title bout at Bellator MMA vs. Rizin on December 31, 2022.
 Although there were many submission attempts made by de Souza, McKee had more offense and won the bout by unanimous decision.

 Satoshi faced Spike Carlyle in a non-title bout at Rizin 42 on May 6, 2023.
 He won the fight by unanimous decision.

 Replacing an injured A.J.
 McKee, de Souza faced former Bellator Lightweight World Champion Patricky Pitbull in the Bellator Lightweight World Grand Prix Quarter-Final as part of Bellator MMA x Rizin 2 on July 30, 2023.
 He lost the bout by a leg kick technical knockout.

 Satoshi fought Keita Nakamura in a non-title bout in the main event of RIZIN Landmark 9 on March 23, 2024.
 He won the fight by corner stoppage in the first round after dropping Nakamura with a head kick.

 Souza defended the RIZIN FF lightweight title against Luiz Gustavo at RIZIN 48 on September 29, 2024.
 He won the bout via technical knockout 21 second into the first round.

 Souza defended the RIZIN FF lightweight title against former Rizin Featherweight Champion Vugar Karamov at Rizin 49 on December 31, 2024.
 He won the bout via triangle choke submission in the first round.

 Souza faced Ki Won-bin in a non-title bout at Rizin World Series in Korea on May 31, 2025, and won via technical submission in the first round.

-Souza defended the RIZIN FF lightweight title against Yoshinori Horie at Rizin 51 on September 28, 2025.
+Souza defended the RIZIN lightweight title against Yoshinori Horie at Rizin 51 on September 28, 2025.
 He won the bout via submission in the first round.

+Souza faced Ilkhom Nozimov at Rizin: Shiwasu no Cho Tsuwamono Matsuri on December 31, 2025.
+He lost the title by KO in the first round.

+Souza is scheduled to face Shunta Nomura on September 10, 2026 at Super Rizin 5.